 Sam blends teaching with games and stories to meet teens where they are and guide them to the Truth.
 Young people leave with a renewed appreciation of their deepest identity as beloved sons and daughters of God the Father.
 God has a plan for all of His children.
 Sam helps them see beyond who the world tells them to be so that they can become the people our world desperately needs them to be.

 Sam and his wife Kristin spent a year as Catholic missionaries in the remote mountains of Haiti as part of Movin’ with the Spirit Haiti180.
 They participated in community outreach and worked with a local crew to build the orphanage, Kay Mari Manman Tout Timoun (House of Mary, Mother of all Children).
-They now live in Connecticut with their five children.
+They now live in Connecticut with their six children.

 gathering together men of faith, and strengthening them in the resolve to live out their calling as Catholic men with confidence and conviction.
 Hundreds of men have grown in faith through this ministry.

 In 2014 they founded Red Barn Ministries to expand their ministry to build up the youth of the Catholic Church in New England.
 Sam has since made this his full time mission.

 Sam holds a master’s degree in theology from Holy Apostles College and Seminary.
 Invite Sam to help strengthen the men in your community or to ignite the fire of God’s love in the hearts of the young people in your school, parish, or youth group.